sergikoio/blackout-bot/README.md

 ## FAQ
 - Where to get the endpoint?
   - You should start a server at home that will respond to any request.
 Or use your router (see something like: router in global).
 But for this you must have either a permanent IP address or DDNS on the router
-- The shutdown schedule has changed, where can I get a new one?
-   - Go to https://yasno.com.ua/schedule-turn-off-electricity-kyiv, check Page Source Code, `CTRL + F` -> `group_1`.
-Copy this line and reformat JS to JSON `(now not work, please wait to update)`
 - For which city is the schedule of scheduled outages made?
    - Kyiv
 - Where can I launch the bot?